brick-a-pic/brick-a-pic.github.io/_posts/2020-04-14-public-announcement.md

 ### Introduction

 Welcome to the Brick-a-Pic project!
 After our 5 months of development, we’d like to announce this project to the world at large.
 Brick-a-Pic is a web application that intends to make it as easy as possible for people to make mosaics out of LEGO bricks.
 If you’d like to learn more about it, read on.
-If you want to try it out, you can [here](https://brick-a-pic.github.io/brick-a-pic/):
+If you want to try it out, you can [here](https://brick-a-pic.github.io/brick-a-pic/).
+You can also find a video demonstration of our project on [Youtube](https://www.youtube.com/watch?v=NeJKxXQ7_NY&feature=emb_title).